Skip to content

 Without a doubt, data analytics is essential for achieving supply chain visibility, particularly in today’s era of “Big Data”.
 This is because analytics can transform overwhelming amounts of raw data from supply chain operations into actionable insights.
 Indeed, these insights are critical for driving strategic decisions, planning, and operational improvements.
 Merely collecting data through tracking technologies and IoT devices will not suffice for visibility.
 Indeed with the rapid growth of ecommerce, supply chain leaders frequently find themselves overloaded with data.
 In fact, the true challenge with supply chain visibility lies in effectively leveraging data to extract meaningful insights that enable informed decision-making.

-Thanks to advancements in data analytics and information technologies, there are now many ways to extract insights.
-Indeed, data analytics is not just exclusively for Business Intelligence (BI) dashboards, but can be used for real-time insights and much more.
-So to detail, there are six distinct types of data analytics used by businesses.
-These data analytics types are:
+Surprisingly, data analytics is not just relegated to Business Intelligence (BI) dashboards.
+In fact, there are six distinct types of data analytics used by businesses.
+These data analytics types include:

 Data Analytics Types

-So, through these six types of data analytics, supply chain leaders can gain not only visibility, but actionable insights.
-For more details on how supply chains can leverage data analytics, see A Data Analytics Perspective To Better Empower Supply Chain Managers.
+Indeed, through these six types of data analytics, supply chain leaders can gain not only visibility, but actionable insights.
+For more details, see my article, A Data Analytics Perspective To Better Empower Supply Chain Managers.

 7. Decision Intelligence: Leveraging Supply Chain Visibility Data To Enable Better, Agile Decision-Making.

-A direct extension of supply chain visibility is decision intelligence technology.
-With elevated visibility and data capture from logistics networks, businesses dramatically increase opportunities to improve, and even automate their decision flows.
-With unprecedented situational awareness, decision-makers now have the agility to act faster and better than their competition.
+Lastly, a direct extension of supply chain visibility is decision intelligence technology.
+With increased visibility and data capture from logistics networks, businesses dramatically increase their opportunities to improve, and even automate their decision flows.
+Moreover with unprecedented situational awareness, decision-makers now have the agility to act faster and better than their competition.
 Further, both planners and operators are now able to engineer automated responses to changing market demands and operational anomalies.
 To better understand what decision intelligence is, below is a definition for decision intelligence:

 “Decision intelligence is a practical domain framing a wide range of decision-making techniques bringing multiple traditional and advanced disciplines together to design, model, align, execute, monitor and tune decision models and processes.”